Introduction to Women and Gender Studies

 - Describe the key events in the history of feminist movements in the United States.

-- Identify the ways in which race, class, gender, and sexuality function in our society as systems of opression and privilege.
+- Identify the ways in which race, class, gender, and sexuality function in our society as systems of oppression and privilege.

 - Develop feminist strategies for creating a more just society.